Ya veremos

 Ya veremos is a 2018 Mexican comedy-drama film directed by Pedro Pablo Ibarra, and written by Alberto Bremer.
 The film stars Mauricio Ochmann, Fernanda Castillo, and Emiliano Aramayo.
 The film was released nationally in Mexico by Videocine on 2 August 2018.

 Distributed by Pantelion Films, it was released in the United States on 31 August 2018.
 Despite being panned by critics, the film was a major box office success, debuting at the top of the Mexico box office, reaching a first four-day weekend gross of MX$73 million pesos, the second-best all-time opening weekend for a Mexican film after Instructions Not Included.

 Plot

-Santi is a child who has had to deal with the separation of his parents, Rodrigo and Alejandra.
+Santi is a child in Mexico City who has had to deal with the separation of his parents, Rodrigo and Alejandra.
 They are required to meet once in a while, as they share their child's time.
+Santi is spending a few weeks with Rodrigo as his mom goes on a trip with her new boyfriend, the nephew of the third richest man in Mexico.

+Rodrigo is a nursery doctor who must regularly be at the hospital to assist with births at the expense of his family (and this is what caused Alejandra to divorce him).
+At the hospital he asks Santi to fetch a cup of water for one of his patients.
+When Santi fails to identify the water jug in his peripheral vision, Rodrigo deduces he has vision problems.
+After getting his eyes checked it is clear he is losing his eyesight due to juvenile glaucoma.
+His eye doctor friend says there is a surgery that can mitigate the problems and restore his eyesight but that it has a 50/50 chance of success, and could leave Santi permanently blind if it fails.

-One day they receive the news that Santi must undergo surgery so as not to lose his sight, so Santi makes a wish list and asks to fulfill it together with his two parents, before the operation.
-Rodrigo and Alejandra must learn to coexist again, embarking (without suspecting it) on a trip that, in the end, will make it very difficult to separate again.
+Santi makes a wish list of everything he wants to do and everywhere he wants to go and asks to fulfill it together with his two parents, before the operation.
+Meanwhile, a former one-night-stand named Irma who has been stalking Rodrigo for many months shows up at his door, distracting him.
+Rodrigo chases Alejandro's car, breaks into his private airplane hangar and catches their attention just before takeoff.
+They let him on their airplane and Rodrigo explains what is happening.
+Her fiancée agrees to let Alejandra accompany him on their trip (though sleeping in separate rooms).